 ‘It was always an all or nothing decision, total abolition raises a decent sum when you have pay rises for well paid 'public servants' to be paid for, the question really remains which bright spark in the Treasury suggested it, and what on earth made Reeves not dismiss it as obvious political kryptonite?’

-It took a while to track it to its source, which turned out to be a report from the Intergenerational Foundation - a high-profile campaign group calling for ‘an end to intergenerational unfairness’ and for pensioners to get out of the former family home to free up housing stock.
-A significant number of pensioners on low incomes are homeowners - many of them because of Right to Buy - and the foundation wants them to sell up and move to more ‘suitable’ accommodation; it’s easy to imagine the Treasury seizing on the opportunity to cut their WFA and effectively increase heating bills as an incentive to downsize.
+A significant proportion of pensioners on low incomes are homeowners still occupying the former family home - many of them because of Right to Buy - and the Intergenerational Foundation wants them to sell up and move to more ‘suitable’ accommodation, potentially freeing up tens of thousands of houses for young families; it’s easy to see how, encouraged by the strident campaign against under-occupancy and facing a massive housing shortage, the government might seize on the opportunity to cut their WFA and effectively increase their heating bills as a sharp incentive to downsize.*

 No comments: